Cloud Provider Architecture

 Sub-module: gcp-secrets

 Purpose: Secret Manager implementations for configuration and secrets.
+Key Classes: GcpComponentConfigStorage:- Version management with label-based semantic versioning

 - Multi-region replication support